Before a Drought

 - Never pour water down the drain when there may be another use for it.
 For example, use it to water your indoor plants or garden.

-- Repair dripping faucets by replacing washers.
-One drop per second wastes 2,700 gallons of water per year.
+- Fix dripping faucets by replacing washers.
+One drop per second wastes 2,700 gallons of water a year.

 - Check all plumbing for leaks and have any leaks repaired by a plumber.